dlmanning/gulp-sass/README.md

 ### Importing it into your project

 `gulp-sass` must be imported into your gulpfile, where you provide it the compiler of your choice.
-To use `gulp-sass` in a CommonJS module (which is most Node environments), do something like this:
+To use `gulp-sass` in a CommonJS module (which is most Node.js environments), do something like this:

 ```js
 const sass = require('gulp-sass')(require('sass'));
 ```

-To use `gulp-sass` in an ECMAScript module (which is supported in newer Node 14 and later), do something like this:
+To use `gulp-sass` in an ECMAScript module (which is supported in newer Node.js 14 and later), do something like this:

 ```js
 import dartSass from 'sass';